-- a) Submit quarterly performance reports along with invoices to HSA within 20 days of the end of the previous quarter.
-Reports will include the following: - i) Performance measure report (results for performance measures listed in table above for the current quarter and for fiscal year-to-date).
-For measures that are a percentage, the reported data must include the percentage as well as the numerator and denominator. - ii) Data on metrics listed above (for the current quarter and for fiscal year-to-date)
+- a.
+Submit quarterly performance reports to HSA within 20 days of the end of the previous quarter.
+Reports will include the following: - b.
+Quarterly Reports will include the following and be used as documentation for invoicing: - Performance measure report (results for performance measures listed in table above for the current quarter and for fiscal year-to-date).
+For measures that are a percentage, the reported data must include the percentage as well as the numerator and denominator. - 2.
+Data on metrics listed above (for the current quarter and for fiscal year-to-date) - 3.
+Narrative describing trends, successes, challenges during the reporting period - c.
+Submit annual program report within 20 days of the end of the fiscal year.
+Annual program report will provide information on the impact the program had throughout the entire service year and annual results for each performance measure.

-- iii) Narrative describing trends, successes, challenges during the reporting period - b) Submit annual program report within 20 days of the end of the fiscal year.
-Annual program report will provide information on the impact the program had throughout the entire service year and annual results for each performance measure. - c) Contractor will provide HSA with annual financial audit statements in accordance with generally accepted government auditing standards within nine months of fiscal year end for each year of the Agreement. - d) Contractor will submit additional reports or data as requested by HSA. - e) Contractor will participate in Site Review/Contract Compliance Visits with HSA designated staff.
-Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the process. - f) HSA may request additional data from Contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
-Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the data/report.
+- d.
+Contractor will provide HSA with annual financial audit statements in accordance with generally accepted government auditing standards within nine months of fiscal year end for each year of the Agreement. - e.
+Contractor will submit additional reports or data as requested by HSA. - f.
+Contractor will participate in Site Review/Contract Compliance Visits with HSA designated staff.
+Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the process. - g.
+HSA may request additional data from Contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
+Contractor will receive at least two weeks advanced notice unless there is an urgent programmatic need to expedite the data/report. - h.
 All reports shall be emailed to: Ana Morales at amorales1@smcgov.org or the designated HSA contact.